Warwick pledges £700 million for campus’ new science precinct

 Warwick, which has about 28,000 students, has said it expects its undergraduate numbers to grow naturally by 16 per cent over the next decade, while overall full-time student numbers will climb by 40 per cent.

-The plans – known as the STEM Connect programme – were initially unveiled last November, although financial details of the expansion were released only on 16 October.
+The plans for the £425 million science and engineering campus were initially unveiled last November, although financial details of the STEM Connect expansion, which will total £700 million once spending on new social sciences buildings, educational programmes and research, were released only on 16 October.

 Further plans related to new buildings for social science teaching, known as Social Sciences Connect, will be unveiled later this year as building work expected to last a decade starts on the STEM complex.